Johnny Mowlem

-Johnny Mowlem (born 12 February 1969) is a professional British racing driver.
-During his career Mowlem was ranked amongst the best sports car/GT drivers in the world, having competed in every class of world championship sports car racing.
+John Philip Mowlem (born 12 February 1969) is a professional British racing driver.
+During his career, Mowlem was ranked amongst the best sports car/GT drivers in the world, having competed in every class of world championship sports car racing.

-He is the 2013 European Le Mans Series GT champion, having previously won the British Porsche Cup championship in 1996 and 1997.
+Mowlem is the 2013 European Le Mans Series GT champion, having previously won the British Porsche Cup championship in 1996 and 1997.
 He has class victories in both the 24 Hours of Daytona and the 12 Hours of Sebring, and has earned podiums at virtually all of the world's major sports car races, including the Le Mans 24 hours and the 1000 km Nürburgring.
 He has also achieved overall podium finishes at the Daytona 24 hours as well as at Petit Le Mans.

 Mowlem began his career in single seaters racing up to Formula 3 level and got his big break when he was chosen personally by triple Formula One World Champion Jackie Stewart to join his "staircase of "talent" team in the junior single seater formula, alongside drivers of the calibre of Dario Franchitti, Allan McNish and Gil de Ferran.
 He switched to sportscars in 1996, winning the Class 1 championship of the British Porsche Cup and then gained international recognition the following year when he won all 17 races of the British Porsche Cup to become British champion.
 This launched his professional career in World Sportscars.
-Later in his career he gained further international attention for his work as a driver of the hybrid-powered Ginetta Zytek prototype racer in the ALMS in 2008 and 2009.
+Later in his career, he gained further international attention for his work as a driver of the hybrid-powered Ginetta Zytek prototype racer in the ALMS in 2008 and 2009.
 In 2010, Mowlem was a Lotus Racing factory driver, driving the American Le Mans Series (ALMS) and in the International GT Open Series for sports cars in Europe.
 His latest driving championship came in the European Le Mans Series in 2013.
 Mowlem raced in the ALMS series every year that sanctioning body held races.
 Mowlem also operates his own driving academy, working with both corporate clients and drivers wishing for a career in racing.

 Mowlem's career has been followed for over the last decade in his home country through a series of documentary television programs that air on the Television network Sky Sports Television.